DUI Property Damage

 Hertzschuch v.
 State, 687 So.
 2d 52 (Fla.
 3d DCA 1997) — On January 29, 1997, the Third Court of Appeal affirmed the circuit court’s dismissal of the appelant’s petition for writ of prohibition in this case in which the appellant contended that it would be double jeopardy for the county court to try him on four counts of DUI with property damage (to four separate vehicles) during one continuous driving episode.
 The Court of Appeal noted that while this appeal was pending, the Florida Supreme Court reviewed Melbourne v.
 State, 655 So.2d 126 (Fla.
 5th DCA 1995), a case in which an alleged offender who caused the death of two persons and injury of a third in a single driving episode and was convicted of multiple DUI counts also contended that the multiple convictions arising from one continuous driving episode violate double jeopardy.
 The Florida Supreme Court approved the result, holding that a DUI driver may receive multiple convictions arising from injury to each of multiple victims, leading the Court of Appeal to write, “Although Hertzschuch is here charged with separate DUI property damage counts, we see no distinction that would lead us to conclude other than the Florida Supreme Court has done in relation to DUI injury to persons.”

 If you believe that you could be under investigation or you were arrested for an alleged DUI offense causing property damage in Central Florida, it is in your best interest to immediately retain legal counsel.
-Ashley M. Aulls, P.A. defends clients all over the greater Hernando County area, including Inverness, Wildwood, New Port Richey, Spring Hill, Brooksville, Weeki Wachee, and several other nearby communities.
+The Law Office of Ashley Aulls, P.A. defends clients all over the greater Hernando County area, including Inverness, Wildwood, New Port Richey, Spring Hill, Brooksville, Weeki Wachee, and several other nearby communities.